Choosing the Right Hospice

 - Does their staff cater to specific populations, including language support?

-When you stack up the number of services provided through hospice care and even having a cursory knowledge of the American healthcare system, it can seem prohibitively expensive.
-Again, everyone’s financial and insurance circumstances will be different, but there are a few common ways to pay for hospice care.
+When you stack up the number of services provided through hospice care, it can seem prohibitively expensive.
+While everyone’s financial and insurance circumstances will be different, there are a few common ways to pay for hospice care.

 Both Medicare and Medicaid offer coverage to help pay for hospice care.
 More than 90 percent of all hospice care coverage is provided through one of these sources.
 What’s more, the care provided under these two programs can be surprisingly robust and at relatively low costs.
 Additionally, the Department of Veterans Affairs via Tricare and private insurers offer hospice care coverage.